Mellandd/PhenoLinker/README.md

 ![PhenoLinker](imgs/phenolinker.png "Title")

 We present a novel system called PhenoLinker capable of associating a score to a phenotype-gene relationship by using heterogeneous information networks and a convolutional neural network-based model for graphs, which can provide an explanation for the predictions.
 This system can aid in the discovery of new associations and in understanding the consequences of human genetic variation.
+Currently under review, preprint available in [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4756046) and [ArXiv](https://arxiv.org/abs/2402.01809).

 We used Pytorch Geometric 2.4.0 to generate the model.
 December 15, 2022 version of the HPO ontology with its genes annotations.